RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 **STATUS .
 TRAP\_EN** - This bit indicates to the shader whether or not a trap handler is present.
-When one is not present, traps are not taken, no matter whether they’re floating point, user-, or host-initiated traps.
+When one is not present, traps are not taken, no matter whether they're floating point, user-, or host-initiated traps.
 When the trap handler is present, the wavefront uses an extra 16 SGPRs for trap processing.
 If trap\_en == 0, all traps and exceptions are ignored, and s\_trap is converted by hardware to NOP.